jon-tadeu/hello-world/README.md

 # hello-world
 yep, another hello world...
-I know this is like "tadeition" but it would be nice to change it up every once in a while.
+I know this is like "tradition" but it would be nice to change it up every once in a while.